codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ### Get started with Svelte

-For an example of the component in action, [see our example](https://github.com/codatio/sdk-link/tree/main/examples/svelte).
+For an example of the component in action, [see our demo app](https://github.com/codatio/sdk-link/tree/main/examples/svelte).

 1. **Create a component that mounts the SDK.** You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/svelte/src/lib/CodatLink.svelte" target="_blank">`CodatLink.svelte`</a> file to an appropriate location in your Svelte app.
+We recommend setting `width: 460px` and `height: 840px` for this component.
-2. **Use this component.** We suggest wrapping the component in a modal (default dimensions are 460px by 840px).
-The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/svelte/src/App.svelte), passing in the relevant company ID, etc.
+2. **Use this component.**  We suggest wrapping the `CodatLink` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/svelte/src/App.svelte).
+The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/svelte/src/App.svelte), passing in the relevant company Id and callbacks.

   ```js